ianmjones/snippetpixie/README.md

 * Only works on Elementary OS
 * Only works with accessible applications with simple(ish) text entry
 * Does not work with Electron based apps (probably because they have "very limited" support for ATK on Linux)
-* Have to add `com.bytepixie.snippetpixie --start` to System Settings -> Startup to enable on login
+* Have to add `com.github.bytepixie.snippetpixie --start` to System Settings -> Startup to enable on login
 * Kinda a bit flakey (BETA BETA BETA)

 ## Roadmap